-In deciding whether a financial penalty is appropriate, the Council will take full account of the particular facts and circumstances of this breach and past breaches.
-The expectation is that a landlord is proactive with complying with his duties in order to protect the tenant from fire.
-The Remedial Action Notice (RAN) offers the landlord additional time in which to comply.
+The expectation is that a landlord will be proactive with complying with his duties in order to protect the tenant from fire risk.
+The Remedial Action Notice

+(RAN) offers the landlord additional time in which to comply with his duties, makes him aware of his responsibilities and that a penalty charge can be issued for failing to comply.

-The penalty charge notice will be issued unless on the balance of probabilities the landlord has looked to comply with his duties.
+The penalty charge notice will be issued unless, on the balance of probabilities the landlord has taken all reasonable steps to comply with his duties.
 To determine this the Council will look at the evidence concerning the breach of the requirements of the notice and what action the landlord has taken to try to comply with his duties both at the start of a tenancy and/ or in response to the RAN.